Mental Health Awareness Week 2018 (14th -20th May 2018): Supporting Better Mental Health in Bury

-World Mental Health Day 10th October 207 and Mental Health Awareness Week (8th -14th October 2017): Supporting Better Mental Health in Bury
+Mental Health Awareness Week (14th -20th March 2018): Supporting Better Mental Health in Bury

-Bury Council is supporting World Mental Health Day 2017.
+Bury Council is supporting Mental Health Awareness Week on 14th -20th May 2018.
 With 27,000 residents experiencing a mental health condition, the council wants to shine the spotlight on mental health issues and raise awareness of local services.

 A full week of free and fun activities for residents has been organised and the council and its partners want residents to get involved.
-You can find a full timetable of events and activities below.
+You can find a full timetable of events and activities in the downloads section of this webpage.

 What is Mental Health Awareness Week all about?

-World Mental Health Day is an international Awareness and it asks why so many people are living with mental health issues rather than enjoying good mental health.
-It asks why so many of us struggle to cope with the demands of modern life, and in some cases just get through the day.
+Mental Health Awareness Week is an international awareness raising campaign.
+It asks why so many people are living with mental health issues rather than enjoying good mental health.
+It also asks why so many of us struggle to cope with the demands of modern life, and in some cases just get through the day.
 The campaign also looks at steps we can all take to look after our mental health, build resilience and cope better with the demands of modern life.

 At least one in four of us will experience a mental health condition at some point in our lives and it can have a huge impact on all aspects of our lives.
 With many of us struggling to cope with the demands of modern life, we need to take the opportunity to reflect on things we can all do to take better care of our mental health.